Conversational End-to-End TTS for Voice Agent: Conclusion

 \section{Conclusion}

 In this work, we firstly design a well-recorded spontaneous conversational TTS corpus for voice agent.
 This corpus adopts a new recording approach, recorded in three steps: scene and dialogue design, recording in the form of performance and transcribing.
 To produce high-quality conversational speech for voice agent, we then propose a conversational context-aware end-to-end TTS approach.
-We add an auxiliary encoder to help better understand the current utterance, and a conversational context encoder to improve awareness on the contextual information.
+Specifically, we add an auxiliary encoder to extract rich semantics and syntax information to help produce more natural prosody, and a conversational context encoder to improve awareness on the contextual information.
 Experimental results show that both of these two encoders are effective to help the voice agent to produce better prosody in the conversation, and some spontaneous behaviors can be well expressed by the proposed end-to-end models.